funilrys/PyFunceble/docs/columns/status.rst

   - *Please note that we don't check if the date is in the past.*

-- :func:`PyFunceble.nslookup.NSLookup.request` don't return an error.
+- :func:`PyFunceble.dns_lookup.DNSLookup.request` don't return an error.

   - *Please note that we don't read the returned value.*